 The Onix Inferno has a wide body paddle shape that extends the width of the paddle, the end results is a large playing surface and hard to miss sweet spot.

-This mid weight paddle averages 7.5 – 8.2 oz so although it’s not a heavy weight paddle is does deliver a few extra ounces over the other edgeless paddles on the list, making it an ideal choice for anyone looking for more power that also wants to eliminate the dreaded mis-hits that an edge guard can cause.
+This mid-weight paddle averages 7.5 – 8.2 oz so although it’s not a heavyweight paddle it does deliver a few extra ounces over the other edgeless paddles on the list, making it an ideal choice for anyone looking for more power that also wants to eliminate the dreaded mis-hits that an edge guard can cause.

-- Small amount of extra weight compared to other edgeless paddles.
+- A small amount of extra weight compared to other edgeless paddles.

-- Wide body shape with nice sweet spot.
+- Widebody shape with a nice sweet spot.

 - I’m 6’4″ tall so the 4″ grip is small in my hands.